-In the UK we’re feeling the pinch.
-The cost of living is increasing rapidly.
-We’re seeing it everywhere.
-Many people will be forced to make tough choices in 2022 and beyond.
-One of the recent slogans is “heat or eat” which sums things up well.
-Veganism is often perceived to be expensive so as the squeeze continues we ask, can poor people be vegans?
+We’re all feeling the pinch.
+The cost of living is increasing rapidly across the globe.
+Many will be forced to make tough choices in 2023 and beyond.
+For example, choosing to “heat or eat” is an all too common dilemma here in the UK; supposedly a developed nation!
+With veganism often perceived to be expensive we ask, can poor people be vegans as the squeeze continues?

 Can Poor People Be Vegans?Yes, poor people can be vegans.
 Living in the West, we have the luxury of choice.
 It’s easy to be vegan when you have access to fresh produce and there’s no reason why it should cost more than a non-vegan diet.
 There are some caveats though …

-The headline sounds a bit harsh but is a genuine question asked by many online so we decided to tackle it here at Vegan Slate.
+The headline is a little blunt but it’s a genuine question asked by many online so we decided to tackle it here at Vegan Slate.

 Most resources which are essential for living a reasonably comfortable life are increasing in cost.
 Food, energy, petrol … you name it.
 All going up … and not by a small amount either.
 Some of the reports of energy bill price hikes are truly eye-watering.

 This is all going to result in more families and individuals pushed over the edge into poverty.
 Pushed into taking on debt they cannot afford.
 Losing their homes and all that comes with that.
 Relationship breakdown, crumbling mental health … the list goes on and on.

 So does veganism have any place in this world of increasing poverty?
 As the wealthy few continue to enrich themselves at the expense of everyone else on the planet, how can following a vegan diet be justified when it is perceived to be prohibitively expensive?